oracle/terraform-provider-oci/website/docs/d/log_analytics_log_analytics_entities.html.markdown

 The following attributes are exported:

 * `are_logs_collected` - The Boolean flag to indicate if logs are collected for an entity for log analytics usage.
+* `associated_sources_count` - The count of associated log sources for a given log analytics entity.
 * `cloud_resource_id` - The OCID of the Cloud resource which this entity is a representation of.
 This may be blank when the entity represents a non-cloud resource that the customer may have on their premises.
 * `compartment_id` - Compartment Identifier [OCID] (https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`